 Termination.
 This agreement continues in effect until one of us terminates it.
 Either of us may terminate this agreement for any reason by providing the other with 30 days’ advance written notice.
 Termination of this agreement will not change any of the rights and duties made while this agreement is in effect.

 No other use or disclosure of confidential information.
-Except as permitted above, neither of us will use or disclose the other’s confidential information for years after we receive it.
+Except as permitted above, neither of us will use or disclose the other’s confidential information for Two years after we receive it.

+The Receiving Party shall (i) return any and all of the Disclosing Party’s Proprietary Information to the extent possible or, (ii) destroy such Proprietary Information.
+Upon the Disclosing Party’s written request, the Receiving Party shall certify such return and/or destruction by providing the Disclosing Party with a certificate executed by an authorized representative of the Receiving Party certifying that such return and/or destruction has occurred.”

 General rights and obligations.